RestAuth/server/doc/install/from-source.rst

 use any of those versions with :command:`git checkout`, for example :command:`git checkout 0.6.3`.
 To move back to the newest version, use :command:`git checkout master`.

+.. _source-update:

 If you ever want to update the source code, just use:

 .. code-block:: bash

    python setup.py clean
    git pull origin master

+... and be sure to follow the :doc:`update instructions </install/update>`.

 Download official releases
 --------------------------